NCBI-Hackathons/GeneHummus/my-vignette.md

 -   phaseolus
 -   lupinus

-For example, the ARF proteins for chickpea are :
+For example, the ARF proteins for chickpea are:

     #my_legumes[[1]]